-The appraiser must use a number of "approaches," typically three, to conclude the estimation of worth.
+The real estate appraiser must use a several "approaches," typically three, to conclude the estimation of value.

-The Sales Comparison Approach is normally the most definitive and best indicator of cost for a residential property.
+Being the most common approach, the Sales Comparison Approach tends to be the most precise and best indicator of value for a property.

-There are many reasons to get an appraisal from Concra Appraisal Associates with the usual reason being real estate and mortgage transactions.
+There are many reasons to get an appraisal from Concra Appraisal Associates with the most common reason being real estate and mortgage transactions.

 To protect your rights in a condemnation case.

-The appraisal is reliant on specific verifiable comparable sales.
+The appraisal is based on specific verifiable comparable sales.